qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * With :guilabel:`RGB band selection`, you can define the number for the Red, Green and Blue band.
+* The :guilabel:`Zoomed in resampling`
+  and the :guilabel:`Zoomed out resampling` methods can be defined.
-* For newly added rasters you can define the :guilabel:`Zoomed in resampling` and the :guilabel:`Zoomed out resampling`.
-You can choose between three default resampling methods: 'Nearest Neighbour', 'Bilinear' and 'Cubic'.
+  For :guilabel:`Zoomed in resampling` you can choose between three resampling methods: 'Nearest Neighbour', 'Bilinear' and 'Cubic'.
+  For :guilabel:`Zoomed out resampling` you can choose between 'Nearest Neighbour' and 'Average'.
+  You can also set the :guilabel:`Oversampling` value (between 0.0 and 99.99 - a large value means more work for QGIS - the default value is 2.0).

 *Contrast enhancement*